sejjy/mechabar/.github/README.md

 | :----------------------------------------------: |
 | ![Catppuccin Latte](assets/catppuccin-latte.png) |

-Feel free to open a pull request if you'd like to add themes. :^)
+Feel free to open a pull request if you'd like to add themes! :^)

 </details>
 </div>